Odyssey

 public Playlist?
 Playlist { get; set; }

 Lastly, we'll add the constructor.
 Remember to make the playlist parameter nullable!
-It's possible that the could fail and we don't receive a playlist object.
+It's possible that the mutation could fail and we don't receive a playlist object.

 Types/AddItemsToPlaylistPayload.cs